Check out the resources below to help promote your child’s development:

 - Create a “Profile” of Your Child that outlines his or her medical history.

-- Make the Most of Playtime Visit disclaimer page – This resource provides tips on how parents can use playtime to help with challenging behavior.
+- Make the Most of Playtime (PDF) Visit disclaimer page – This resource provides tips on how parents can use playtime to help with challenging behavior.

 - Amazing Me: It’s Busy Being 3!
 Children’s Book for children ages 2-4 that shows what to look for as a child grows and develops.